 The Guam CRB Eradication Project was a joint effort involving the United States Department of Agriculture, the Guam Department of Agriculture and the University of Guam.
 Financial support came from the United States Department of Agriculture, the United States Forest Service and the Legislature of Guam.
 The project used several tactics aimed at wiping out the CRB population: quarantine, sanitation, trapping, and chemical control.

+Quarantine

 Unfortunately, despite a quarantine on transport of dead vegetation to other parts of the island, the infestation spread from the Tumon Bay area to breeding sites prior to 2010.
 Most breeding sites are currently inaccessible for application of eradication tactics, being in the deep jungle and/or on military property which includes about one third of the island.